rest-for-physics/restG4/examples/03.Fluorescence/README.md

 #### Event generator
 The event generator will launch electrons (`electron.rml`) or gammas (`gamma.rml`) in direction to the target.
 Hits will be registered at the `detector`.

-#### Images directory
-It contains the spectrum obtained at the detector showing the copper fluorescences.

 #### Testing the example

 Execute the following to launch gammas